mujdricza/aclanthology-bibs/README.md

 optional arguments:
   -h, --help            show this help message and exit -o OUTPUT_PATH        required argument: path for the downloaded bib files
-                        -- it will be reused if already existing -f DO_KEEP_OVERVIEW_FILES
+                        -- it will be reused if already existing; The individual bib-files will be saved in a subfolder of the given output_path called bibs/.
+  -f DO_KEEP_OVERVIEW_FILES
-                        whether to keep intermediate overview files (if True (default): keep them in a subfolder, else they will be deleted at the end of the process) -l LOG_FILE           name for the log-file; default: download.log -c CONCATENATED_FILE  name for an (optional) output file concatenating all the downloaded bib-files into a common one; the file will be saved into the path given by the positional argument -o --output_path
+                        whether to keep intermediate overview files (if True (default): keep them in a subfolder called volume- overviews/, else they will be deleted as soon as possible)
+  -l LOG_FILE           name for the log-file; default: download.log; The file
+                        will be saved in the current output_path, thus, give only the pure file name for the log-file.
+  -c CONCATENATED_FILE  name for an (optional) output file concatenating all
-  -p LAST_VENUE_PAGE    optional argument (use only if needed, e.g.
-                        debugging): it gives the last relevant page of the venue overview -- if not set (default), just all pages
+                        the downloaded bib-files into a common one; the file will be saved into the output_path -p LAST_VENUE_PAGE    optional argument (use only if needed, e.g. debugging): it gives the last relevant page of the venue overview -- if not set (default), just all pages